OpenTranslationBible/open-bible/en-GB/18.Job/md/job-21.md

 ## Job 21:1

-Then Job responded,
+Then Job answered:

 ## Job 21:2

-> “Listen carefully to my speech,
+> “Listen intently to my words,
-> And let this be your way of consolation.
+> and let this be your way of comforting me.

 ## Job 21:3

-> Bear with me, and I will speak;
+> Allow me to speak,
-> Then after I have spoken, you may mock.
+> and after I have spoken, you may mock me.

----

 ## Job 21:4

-> As for me, is my complaint to a mortal?
+> Is my complaint directed to a mere human?
-> Or why should I not be impatient?
+> Why should I not be impatient?

 ## Job 21:5

-> Look at me, and be astonished,
+> Look at me and be astonished;
-> And put your hand over your mouth.
+> place your hand over your mouth.

 ## Job 21:6

-> Even when I remember, I am disturbed,
+> When I think of it, I am disturbed;
-> And horror takes hold of my flesh.
+> horror grips my flesh.

 ## Job 21:7

-> Why do the wicked still live,
+> Why do the wicked continue to live,
-> Grow old, and also become very powerful?
+> grow old, and increase in power?

 ## Job 21:8

-> Their descendants endure with them in their sight,
+> Their children are established in their presence,
-> And their offspring before their eyes,
+> their offspring before their eyes.

 ## Job 21:9

-> Their houses are safe from fear,
+> Their homes are secure and free from fear;
-> And the rod of God is not on them.
+> the rod of God is not upon them.

 ## Job 21:10

-> His ox mates without fail;
+> Their bulls breed without fail;
-> His cow calves and does not miscarry.
+> their cows calve and do not miscarry.

 ## Job 21:11

-> They send out their boys like the flock,
+> They send forth their children like a flock;
-> And their children skip about.
+> their little ones dance.

 ## Job 21:12

-> They sing to the tambourine and harp,
+> They sing to the tambourine and lyre,
-> And rejoice at the sound of the flute.
+> and rejoice to the sound of the flute.

 ## Job 21:13

-> They spend their days in prosperity,
+> They spend their days in prosperity
-> And suddenly they go down to Sheol.
+> and descend peacefully to the grave.

 ## Job 21:14

-> Yet they say to God, ‘Go away from us!
+> Yet they say to God, ‘Depart from us!
-> We do not desire the knowledge of Your ways.
+> We have no desire to know your ways.

 ## Job 21:15

-> Who is the Almighty, that we should serve Him,
+> Who is the Almighty, that we should serve him?
-> And what would we gain if we plead with Him?’
+> What profit do we have if we pray to him?’

 ## Job 21:16

-> Behold, their prosperity is not in their hand;
+> Indeed, their prosperity is not in their own hands,
-> The advice of the wicked is far from me.
+> so I distance myself from the counsel of the wicked.

 ---

 ## Job 21:17

-> How often is the lamp of the wicked put out,
+> “How often is the lamp of the wicked extinguished?
-> Or does their disaster fall on them?
+> How often does calamity befall them,
-> Does God apportion destruction in His anger?
+> apportioned by God in his anger?

 ## Job 21:18

 > Are they as straw before the wind,
-> And like chaff which the storm carries away?
+> like chaff swept away by a storm?

 ## Job 21:19

-> You say, ‘God stores up a man’s wrongdoing for his sons.’
+> It is said, ‘God stores up a person's iniquity for their children.’
-> Let God repay him so that he may know it.
+> Let him repay them so that they may know it themselves.

 ## Job 21:20

-> Let his own eyes see his destruction,
+> Let their own eyes see their downfall;
-> And let him drink of the wrath of the Almighty.
+> let them drink of the wrath of the Almighty.

 ## Job 21:21

-> For what does he care about his household after him,
+> For what do they care about their household after them,
-> When the number of his months is at an end?
+> when their allotted months have ended?

 ---

 ## Job 21:22

-> Can anyone teach God knowledge,
+> Can anyone impart knowledge to God,
-> Since He judges those on high?
+> since he judges even the highest?

 ## Job 21:23

-> One dies in his full strength,
+> One person dies in full strength,
-> Being wholly undisturbed and at ease;
+> completely at ease and secure,

 ## Job 21:24

+> his body well nourished,
-> His sides are filled with fat,
+> bones rich with marrow.
-> And the marrow of his bones is fresh.

 ## Job 21:25

-> While another dies with a bitter soul,
+> Another dies in bitterness of soul,
-> Never even tasting anything good.
+> never having enjoyed anything good.

 ## Job 21:26

-> Together they lie down in the dust,
+> Side by side they lie in the dust,
-> And maggots cover them.
+> and worms cover them both.

----

 ## Job 21:27

-> Behold, I know your thoughts,
+> “Behold, I know your thoughts
-> And the plans by which you would wrong me.
+> and the schemes you devise against me.

 ## Job 21:28

-> For you say, ‘Where is the house of the nobleman,
+> You ask, ‘Where now is the house of the noble,
-> And where is the tent, the dwelling places of the wicked?’
+> the tents where the wicked lived?’

 ## Job 21:29

-> Have you not asked travellers,
+> Have you not questioned those who travel?
-> And do you not examine their evidence?
+> Have you not considered their accounts—

 ## Job 21:30

-> That the evil person is spared on the day of disaster,
+> that the wicked are spared from the day of calamity,
-> They are led away from the day of fury.
+> and are led away from the day of wrath?

 ## Job 21:31

-> Who confronts him with his actions,
+> Who confronts them with their actions,
-> And who repays him for what he has done?
+> and who repays them for what they have done?

 ## Job 21:32

-> When he is carried to the grave,
+> They are carried to the grave,
-> People keep watch over his tomb.
+> and a watch is kept over their tombs.

 ## Job 21:33

-> The clods of the valley will gently cover him;
+> The earth in the valley is sweet to them;
-> Moreover, all mankind follows after him,
+> all humanity follows after them,
-> While countless others go before him.
+> and countless others precede them.

 ---

 ## Job 21:34

-> So how dare you give me empty comfort?
+> So how can you offer me empty comfort?
-> For your answers remain full of falsehood.”
+> Your answers are nothing but falsehood!”